Business Cases:

 return '';

-//function to register Get Value Callback to make save action read the value of this field from rendering html
+register Get Value Callback to make save action read the value of this field

 RegisterCallBacks(formCtx);